derrynknife/SurPyval/docs/SurPyval Models.rst

 	:align: center

-This feature, is still unstable.
+LFP models can be computed with each method that handles censoring, the default, as always is MLE, but you can use MPS, MSE, but not (yet) MPP.
+This feature can still unstable.
 More optimisations are coming.